ttffkk/Wetterprojekt/README.md

 The project is currently undergoing a major rework to improve its architecture, scalability, and feature set.
 Here are the key areas of development:

-*   **Database Migration**: The current SQLite database will be replaced with a more robust database system to handle larger datasets and more complex queries.
+*   **Database Migration**: The current SQLite database will be migrated to PostgreSQL to handle larger datasets and more complex queries.
 *   **Data Ingestion as a Package**: The data ingestion process will be refactored into a standalone Python package with background processing capabilities for more efficient and non-blocking data downloads.
 *   **Dockerization**: The entire application will be containerized using Docker with a multi-container setup:
     *   A container for the database.